mkojoa/eazy-logger/README.md

 to any channel defined here - [appsettings]

 ###### Note :
-    - By default File logging is set to `true` with path `Logs/logs.txt`.
+    - By default File logging is set to true with path Logs/logs.txt.

 Add `UseEazyLogging()` to the web host builder in BuildWebHost().
 ```c#